 Trending, Fact or Fiction.
-As explained in my article on Extended Gamut published in the November, 2014 issue of Flexo magazine, we all agree shorter runs are here to stay.
+As explained in my article on Extended Gamut published in the November 2014 issue of Flexo magazine, we all agree shorter runs are here to stay.
 But will that change capacity or the volume of printed pieces?
 Typically, the answer is no. There are more variety/variations.
-With digital print, designs can be more complex, including variable data for personalized attention, lot numbers, etc. Do we change the way we bill press time with job cost tied to running feet since there are no analog materials or labor associated to the task as with analog?
+With digital print, designs can be more complex, including variable data for personalized attention, lot numbers, etc. Do we change the way we bill press time with job costs tied to running feet since there are no analog materials or labor associated with the task as with analog?

 This project included dozens of suppliers, with even more digital presses to meet the objectives.
-Without a digital print solution, this campaign would not of been economically or logistically possible.
-Just think of the press changes, make-ready, waste and labor!
+Without a digital print solution, this campaign would not have been economically or logistically possible.
+Just think of the press changes, make-ready, waste, and labor!